-Dr. Hoen completed her PhD in epidemiology and public health at Yale University and received post-doctoral training at Children's Hospital Boston, Harvard Medical School and McGill University.
+Dr. Hoen completed her PhD in epidemiology and public health at Yale University and received post-doctoral training at Harvard Medical School.
 She has broad training in biostatistics, epidemiology and public health with research experience in the evaluation of interventions, understanding infectious disease emergence and spread, and evaluating associations between the microbiome and human health.
-Her research uses advanced spatial and time series analysis as well as informatics and complex systems approaches.
-Past studies include modeling the timing and spread of influenza to estimate the effects of interventions targeting children, modeling the evolutionary ecology of the Lyme disease agent, Borrelia burgdorferi and characterizing the initial development of the human micrbiome in early life and its associations with common exposures and infectious outcomes.
+Her research uses advanced statistical methods as well as informatics and complex systems approaches.
+Past studies include modeling the timing and spread of influenza to estimate the effects of interventions targeting children, modeling the evolutionary ecology of the Lyme disease agent, Borrelia burgdorferi and characterizing the initial development of the human microbiome in early life and its associations with common exposures and infectious outcomes.

 Machine-learning analysis of cross-study samples according to the gut microbiome in 12 infant cohorts.